<?xml version="1.0" encoding="UTF-8"?>

 <title>Introduction to Model Context Protocol (MCP): The USB-C of AI Integrations</title>

-<guid isPermaLink="true">https://stevengonsalvez.com/blog/productivity-series/04-MCP/introduction-to-model-context-protocol</guid>
+<guid isPermaLink="true">https://stevengonsalvez.com/blog/introduction-to-model-context-protocol</guid>

 <pubDate>Mon, 05 May 2025 18:20:57 GMT</pubDate>

-<description>Model Context Protocol explained: how MCP standardises AI tool integrations, replaces M*N connector chaos with M+N simplicity, and why it is the USB-C of AI.</description>
+<description>Model Context Protocol (MCP) explained for developers 2025.
+How Anthropic MCP standardises AI tool integrations, replaces LangChain connector chaos with M+N simplicity.
+MCP servers, clients, and the USB-C analogy.</description>

 <category>blog</category>